 To establish your innocence, your San Mateo criminal defense lawyer must present evidence to the courts to contradict any evidence that was gathered by the prosecutor.
 This could include live testimony, expert witnesses, forensic experts, and more.
 This level of investigation requires an experienced and skilled criminal defense lawyer.
 If your lawyer is unable to establish your innocence, it is unlikely that the courts will grant your petition for factual innocence.

 Time is Critical When Filing Petition for Factual Innocence

 It is important that you do not delay when filing a petition for factual innocence.
 In the State of California, you only have 2 years from the date of the arrest or the filing of the accusatory pleading, whichever is later, to file your petition.
 If it has already been 2 years since your arrest you may be able to file this petition by convincing the court you have good cause for the late filing.
 (Cal.
 Pen.
 Code § 851.8(l).)

 San Mateo Criminal Defense Lawyers

-At Ahmed & Sukaram, our San Mateo criminal defense lawyers know how important it is to be exonerated after being accused of a crime.
-If you wish to pursue a petition for factual innocence after being charged with a crime in Redwood City, San Mateo, San Jose, Palo Alto, or anywhere in the State of California, contact the dynamic legal team of Ahmed & Sukaram immediately.
+At Ahmed & Sukaram, Attorneys at Law, our San Mateo criminal defense lawyers know how important it is to be exonerated after being accused of a crime.
+If you wish to pursue a petition for factual innocence after being charged with a crime in Redwood City, San Mateo, San Jose, Palo Alto, or anywhere in the State of California, contact the dynamic legal team of Ahmed & Sukaram, Attorneys at Law, immediately.
 You are not alone-call Ahmed & Sukaram today at 877-337-0697 or email us through this site in order to set up a no obligation consultation.